-The accounting policies adopted in the preparation of the interim separate financial statements are consistent with those followed in the preparation of the Group's annual separate financial statements for the ended 31 December 2022.
+The accounting policies followed in preparing the standalone financial statements are similar to those followed in preparing the standalone financial statements for the year ended December 31, 2022.

 2.2 SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

 Foreign currencies

 The financial statements are prepared and presented in Egyptian pound that represents the functional currency of the company.